 Being blindfolded in a wheelchair you quickly loose track of time and space.
 Smells, touch, taste, choreographed lights and sounds help create an image of travelling through space.

 The chair stops.
-Someone takes your hands, makes the circling entangling moves, and then invites you to rise out of the wheel chair.
+Someone is in front of you.
+Takes your hands, makes the entangling move in your palm, and silently invites you to rise out of the wheel chair.
 They dance with you, and you don’t know for how long or how many they are.
-Then they put a rope in your hand, and by gently pulling it they make you follow into the next room where the Astrolob is waiting.
+Then they put a rope in your hand.
+By gently pulling it they make you follow into the next room where the Astrolob is waiting.

 Your blindfold comes off.
 You’re standing before a cloud chamber.
 While watching the collisions and decaying of the particles the Astrolob shows you the properties of the various particles, talks about how a particle can borrow energy from itself or the surroundings to get out of a trap (quantum tunneling) before it’s time to leave again.

 Wait alone in the photon sphere, with the remnants of the cockpit of the Aniara.
-Listen to the log message recorded by the pilot Isagel, when she saw the red shifting lights and realized the Aniara was crossing the event horizon.
+Listen to the log message recorded by the pilot Isagel, when she saw the red shifting light and realized the Aniara was about to cross the event horizon.

-Then the Poetissa comes to lead you to the event horizon.
+Wait for the Poetissa to bring you to the event horizon.

-You’re in a seemingly endless dark space, with a few stars shining in the faraway.
-The Poetissa gives you a broken glass foot to look at the stars through, to show that there is a black hole.
-Then you continue forward.
-The Poetissa gives you a blindfold to put on, and once again your are pushed into the unknown.
+You’re in a seemingly endless dark space, a few stars shining in the faraway.
+Together you look at the stars through a broken glass foot, to show the black hole and its gravitational lensing effect.
+The Poetissa offers you a blindfold, you put it on, and once again your are pushed into the unknown.

-Without words you’re helped up on a platform, you stand as you’re pushed through space and time, around you sounds of white noise and pulses, and then suddenly things turn still and quiet.
+Without words you’re helped up on a platform, you hold on while pushed through space and time, sounds of white noise and pulses increase, and suddenly things turn still and quiet.

-Somebody takes your hand, you step off the platform, again the entangling circle, and when your blindfold is taken off you’re standing infront of an ancient starmap.
-Someone says “welcome”, you turn around and this someone invites you to sit down and have a raspberry while she tells you about how misunderstood black holes are.
+Somebody takes your hand, again the entangling circle, you step off the platform.
+When your blindfold comes off you’re standing infront of an ancient star map.
+Someone says “welcome”, and invites you to sit down and have a raspberry while they tell you about how misunderstood black holes are.
 They don’t swallow things; things fall into them.
 They’re not the end of everything; they help new stars to form, and they push out jet streams and radiation too.

 You’re offered to pick a piece of paper out of a silver bowl.
 If the paper tells a way out, you need to leave.
 If the paper tells you to stay, you have to stay.